 From: Permanent Representatives Committee (Part 1)

 To: Council

-No. prev. doc.: 14024/1/19
+No. prev. doc.: 5987/20

 No. Cion doc.: 11227/19+ADD1

-Subject: Decision on Strategic Innovation Agenda of the European Institute of Innovation and Technology (EIT)
+Subject: Annex to the Strategic Innovation Agenda of the European Institute o Innovation and Technology (EIT)

-Progress report
+Partial general approach

 I. INTRODUCTION